Are you encountering problems when you start Minecraft launcher on your computer greeted with a Minecraft not responding message?

 Step 3.
 Lastly, click on the Update tab located at the top of your screen and click on the Update Now button.

-Now, wait for the update process to finish, then go back to your Desktop and try launching Minecraft to see if the game would still freeze.
+Now, wait for the update process to finish, then go back to your Desktop and try launching Minecraft through the Minecraft Launcher to see if the Minecraft not responding on startup error has finally been fixed.

 On the other hand, if you are still finding that Minecraft won’t launch on your computer, you can proceed to the next method below.

-Another reason for Minecraft to not work properly is when your operating system is outdated.
+Another reason why the Minecraft not responding error occurs is when your operating system is outdated.
 It is possible that Minecraft rolled out an update and the current version of your operating system is not supported by the latest update of Minecraft.

 See Also: How to Fix No Route Error in Discord

-To fix this, you can try checking for an update on your Windows operating system.
+To fix this, you can try to check for updates on your Windows operating system.
 Check out the steps below.

 Step 1.
-On your computer press on Windows Key to open the Start Menu.
+On your computer press Windows Key to open the Start Menu.

 Step 2.
 Now, click on the Gear icon located at the Start Menu to open Windows Settings.